comrade-coop/apocryph/README.md

 - [GitHub Markdown](spec/SUMMARY.md)

 ## Spinning up a local testing environment
+### Required Dependencies

+Before running the various tests or setting up the local testing environment, Make sure the following dependencies are installed and available in your PATH:

+- **curl**: A command-line tool for transferring data with URL syntax.
+- **xargs**: A command that builds and executes command lines from standard input.
+- **sed**: A stream editor for filtering and transforming text.
+- **go**: The Go programming language compiler.
+- **kubectl**: The Kubernetes command-line tool for managing Kubernetes clusters.
+- **docker**: A platform for developing, shipping, and running applications using containerization.
+- **[jq](https://jqlang.github.io/jq/)**: A lightweight and flexible command-line JSON processor.
+- **[minikube](https://minikube.sigs.k8s.io/docs/start/)**: A tool that runs a single-node Kubernetes cluster on your personal computer (locally).
+- **[helmfile](https://github.com/helmfile/helmfile)**: A declarative configuration tool for Helm.
+- **[forge, cast, anvil](https://github.com/foundry-rs/foundry)**: tools for building Ethereum-based applications.
+- **[ipfs](https://docs.ipfs.tech/install/ipfs-desktop/)**: The InterPlanetary File System
+- **[constellation](https://docs.edgeless.systems/constellation/getting-started/first-steps-local)**: A platform for secure data exchange in distributed systems, particularly in blockchain networks (Needed in `test/e2e/constellation`).

+### E2E Tests
 To start a local environment for e.g. integration-testing or evaluating the project, you can use the end-to-end tests in the `test/e2e` folder.

 Typical development involves running the minikube end-to-end test, which can be done using the following command: